ssmagula/ssmagula.github.io/_posts/2017-02-04-welcome-to-new-site-jekyll.markdown

  * Recursive triangles, Created by Bohdan Burmich
  * Donut chart, created by HLD
  * Lightbulb, created by ImageCatalog
+The hero image on the home page is a photogram of what looks like pine needles.
+It is attributed to anonymous, and was created during the late 1800's and is in the [Rijskmuseum collection][rijskmuseum] in Amsterdam.

 You can rebuild the site locally in many different ways, before you publish the site with a few keystrokes:
 {% highlight ruby %}